 GPS is a system to estimate location on Earth by using signals from a set of orbiting satellites.
 The GPS system includes the chip in your Android device as well as the satellites above the Earth.

 - Examples of GPS issues

 Examples of GPS Issues

 - GPS drift: The GPS track deviates from the road.
-You may see that the route generally follows the shape of the road but with much less precision.
-Bad GPS data like this could cause your activity to report less distance than you actually traveled, or to not match segments that would have otherwise matched.
+You may see that the track generally follows the shape of the road but with much less precision.

-- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just as any other two points (although more time has elapsed between them) and connect them with a straight line.
-Cases of signal loss like this can cause your activity to report less distance than you actually traveled, or to not match segments that you would have otherwise matched.
+- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just as any other two points (although more time has elapsed between them) and connected with a straight line.

-If you experience any of the above, unfortunately, it will not be possible for us to "fill in" the missing data.
+If you experience any of the above, your activity may report a different distance than you actually traveled and, unfortunately, it will not be possible for us to "fill in" the missing data or modify the existing data.
 Thankfully, there is more that can be done to prevent bad GPS data from being recorded than there is to repair it.
 Please refer to the troubleshooting steps listed in this article to prevent similar issues in the future.

 Achieving good initial GPS lock

 To achieve fast startup and high-accuracy position estimates, you should provide: